College Admissions Guide: How to Apply to College

 How can I apply for financial aid?

-You will apply for financial aid during your senior year of high school, around the same time you are applying for college.
+You will need to apply for financial aid during your senior year of high school, around the same time you are applying for college.

-Financial aid comes in the form of grants, loans, scholarships and work-study and comes primarily from the federal government, state government and colleges.
-Each year students must fill out the FAFSA, CSS PROFILE or other financial aid application to determine eligibility.
-Both the FAFSA and the CSS PROFILE will be made available on October 1 of your senior year.
+Financial aid can come in the form of grants, loans, scholarships, and work-study programs.
+It is primarily provided by the federal government, state government, and colleges.
+Each year, students must fill out the FAFSA, CSS PROFILE, or other financial aid application to determine their eligibility.
+Both the FAFSA and the CSS PROFILE will be available on October 1 of your senior year.

 RELATED: 17 Colleges That Give The Most Financial Aid

-Some colleges may also have their own financial aid forms that you are required to complete.
-Check with the college’s Financial Aid Office or website to determine what items you will need to submit.
+Some colleges may have their own financial aid forms that you need to complete.
+Check with the college’s Financial Aid Office or website to find out which forms you must submit.

 If you are admitted to the college, you will receive a financial aid award at, or around, the same time you receive your letter of acceptance.
-Take time to compare all financial aid offers to ensure you understand the amounts that are in loans versus grants or scholarships.
-The award letters are not standard, so the information presented can be rather misleading.
+Take time to compare all financial aid offers to make sure you understand the amounts in loans versus grants or scholarships.
+The award letters are not standard across colleges, so the information presented can be rather confusing and even misleading.

 RELATED: How To Review Your Financial Aid Award